-For example, you could turn on code aggregation for the parent codes in this hierarchy:
+For example, if you turn on code aggregation for all 3 parent codes in this hierarchy:

-- farmers to see all material coded to farmers, Giacomo or Pat
+- farmers includes all coding references to farmers, Giacomo and Pat

-- fisheries to see all material coded to fisheries, Franz or Vikram
+- fisheries includes all coding references to fisheries, Franz and Vikram

 - You may get different results in queries and visualizations if you turn on aggregation for a code.

-- In List View click the parent code.
+- In the List View select the parent code.

-- On the Home tab, in the Item group, click Properties.
+- On the Home tab, select Item > Get Info.

-- Select the Aggregate coding from child codes check box.
+- Check or uncheck Aggregate coding from child codes.